PMassicotte/r-blog/content/page/about.md

 subtitle: Philippe Massicotte
 ---

-As a *numerical ecologsist*, the [R statistical computing language](https://www.r-project.org/) is an important part of my daily work flow.
+As a *numerical ecologist*, the [R statistical computing language](https://www.r-project.org/) is an important part of my daily work flow.
 I mainly use R for environmental modeling and data manipulation.
 In this not-so-serious blog I will present my recent R work as well as basic tips and tricks about R.

 ## Current research